 The Cedarburg Bog is one of the largest and most outstanding wetlands remaining in southeastern Wisconsin.
-With about 2,000 acres, the Cedarburg Bog State Natural Area is a confer swamp, the largest example of the least abundant type of wetland in the Milwaukee River basin.
+With about 2,000 acres, the Cedarburg Bog State Natural Area is a conifer swamp, the largest example of the least abundant type of wetland in the Milwaukee River basin.
 It offers an ideal location for educating literally thousands of area residents, students and visitors about the vital role that wetlands play in preserving water quality and species diversity in the Milwaukee River Watershed.
-It contains largest expanses of cedar-tamarack swamp forest, in addition to marshes, shrub carr, swamp hardwoods and both deep and shallow bog lakes.
+It contains the largest expanses of cedar-tamarack swamp forest, in addition to marshes, shrub carr, swamp hardwoods and both deep and shallow bog lakes.
 Its most unusual feature is the presence of a “String” or “Patterned” bog, which consists of stunted cedars and tamaracks alternating with flatter, water areas dominated by sedges.
 String bogs are typically found further north, and the Cedarburg Bog may be the southernmost string bog in all of North America.

 There is Public parking at the north end of the bog (on Highway 33 about 2 miles east of County Highway Y) A short trail system with board walks leads to a pier at Watts lake.
 A second access is on the south side of the Bog on Cedar Sauk Road (Appx.
 1 mile west of County Highway Y) A board walk will take you to Mud Lake.
 Guided hikes begin at the UWM Field Station at 3095 Blue Goose Road, Saukville 53080.
 The UWM Field Station property is open for guided hikes or by permission.
-Please call the UWM Field station at 262-675-6844 for more information about the university-owned property or to request permission to access UWM properties or facilities.
+Please call the Friends 414-897-1739 for more information about the university-owned property or to request permission to access UWM properties or facilities.

 Like all species lists, these lists are a work-in-progress.
 If you see a bird, amphibian, plant or mammal that is not on the list, please report it to Friends of the Cedarburg Bog, c/o UWM Field Station, firstname.lastname@example.org.